Th0masAndy/PQC-mPSI/README.md

 # PQC-MPSI

-An implementation of the first multiparty circuit-based private set intersection protocol with linear complexity, available at \[[https:://eprint.iacr.org/2021/172](https://ia.cr/2021/172)\].
+An implementation of the first multiparty private set intersection protocol with linear complexity, available at \[[https:://eprint.iacr.org/2021/172](https://ia.cr/2021/172)\].
 Also contains the first implementations of multiparty circuit and quorum private set intersection protocols.